LostBeard/BlazorWebBluetoothDemo/README.md

   - Get a specific Characteristic from that GATT service.
   - Read the Characteristic's current value.
   - Subscribe to value change events for that Characteristic and update the value shown.
-- Click the `ON` and `OFF` buttons to control the ESP32's onboard LED accessed via another Charateristic.
+- Click the `ON` and `OFF` buttons to control the ESP32's onboard LED accessed via another Characteristic.

 ## Features